 Living Path Thinking does not tell you to become a person who does everything.
 It helps you look one layer deeper before an important choice.

 The point is not to add more noise.
-The point is to see the structure behind a choice before asking which answer looks best.
+The point is to train the kind of judgment that sees structure before the surface answer becomes expensive.

-From choosing the best road to choosing a road that grows roads
+From choosing the best road to asking what the road leaves behind

 Most people compare choices on the surface: salary, fame, stability, growth, interest, or whether the answer looks right to other people.

 OMP asks you to look one layer up.
 What does this choice really depend on?
 If the rules change, what can still be redesigned?
-After you make this move, will it create more usable next moves?
+After you make this move, what remains in your hands?
+That larger view is what makes the decision steadier.

 Question 01: the load-bearing point